 Drabble, J., & Drury-Smith, H. (2020).
 What is the quality of hydrogel spacer insertions and which patients will benefit A literature review.
 Journal of Radiotherapy in Practice, 1-8. http://doi.org/10.1017/S1460396919000979

 Thorpe, R., & Drury-Smith, H. (2019).
 A literature review of the role of brachytherapy in the management of early-stage breast cancer.
 Journal of Radiotherapy in Practice, 1-10. http://doi.org/10.1017/S1460396919000700

 Murphy, S.B.D., & Drury-Smith, H. (2017).
 Which simultaneous-integrated boost (SIB) intensity-modulated radiotherapy (IMRT) technique is dosimetrically superior in the treatment of breast cancer; volumetric-modulated arc therapy (VMAT) or fixed field (ff) IMRT?
 Journal of Radiotherapy in Practice, 16 (3), 272-279. http://doi.org/10.1017/S1460396917000164

 Murphy, S., & Drury-Smith, H. (2016).
 Which technique is dosimetrically superior in thetreatment of breastcancer: VMAT or Fixed Field IMRT.
 Radiotherapy and Oncology, 119 (Supp 1), S788-S789. http://doi.org/10.1016/S0167-8140(16)32940-1

-I am a reviewer for the Journal of Radiotherapy in Practice, I chair the cancer management research cluster group and I am currently completing a Professional Doctorate.
-I also hold membership as a fellow with the Higher Education Academy.
+I am a reviewer for the Journal of Radiotherapy in Practice and I am currently completing a Professional Doctorate, titled; Barriers and facilitators to engaging with health services for patients with breast cancer symptoms or a breast cancer diagnosis during the COVID-19 pandemic.
+I also hold membership as a senior fellow with the Higher Education Academy.